To develop and implement an academic honesty and integrity policy that is consistent with IB expectations and St. Mary’s Honor Code and Pledge.

 Roles and Responsibilities in Supporting Academic Honesty

-- Communicate appropriate collaboration verses collusion with each assignment.
+- Communicate appropriate collaboration collusion with each assignment.

 - Teach a recognized citation convention for written and non-written works